Preparing for College: Guiding Your Students Through Financial Aid Options & FAFSA

 Work Study

-Meeting the set deadlines is critical for students to receive financial aid.
+Students must meet the set deadlines to receive financial aid.
 Sharing these dates often and through numerous platforms will help students plan and prioritize.
 Not only do they need to consider national cutoffs, they should also review their state’s specific deadlines to be eligible for any grants or scholarships.
-In fact, it is recommended that students submit their FAFSA as soon as they can, since money is granted on a first-come-first-serve basis.
-This is especially important to share, since experts expect that there will be a rise in families requesting and qualifying for financial aid this year due to COVID-19.
+In fact, it is recommended that students submit their FAFSA as soon as they can, since money is granted on a first-come-first-serve basis

-For students who aren’t used to budgeting money, balancing checkbooks, and paying bills, most numbers on the screen look just like that– numbers.
-To understand the scope and sequence of paying for college, students must be equipped with information and tools to help them make the best decision for their academic and financial situation.
+For students who aren’t used to budgeting money, monitoring accounts, and paying bills, most numbers on the screen look just like that– numbers.
+To understand the scope and sequence of paying for college, educators and families must equip students with information and tools to help them make the best decision for their academic and financial situation.

 Encourage Students to Research Community Colleges

-Bijan Verlin, a former education policy fellow, also speaks to the benefit of community colleges: “When it comes to helping low-income students, theoretically, a community college could be a great option.
+• First Lady Jill Biden emphasized the need for free access to community college and training programs.
+Moreover, Bijan Verlin, a former education policy fellow, says of community colleges: “When it comes to helping low-income students, theoretically, a community college could be a great option.
 It can be really affordable, it’s close to home if you have to work or if you have kids to take care of.”

 Alleviate Confusion by Sharing Budgeting Tools

-An important mindset to adopt during budget analysis in that financial aid is actually a five step process of acquiring and eventually paying off college loans.
-Financial aid letters can be notoriously hard to decipher, but with a little guidance, students and their families can make a decision appropriate to their needs.
+An important mindset to adopt during budget analysis is that financial aid is actually a five step process of acquiring and eventually paying off college loans.
+Financial aid letters are notoriously hard to decipher, but with a little guidance, students and families can make decisions appropriate to their needs.

 One tool that counselors can share with students is this comprehensive Financial Aid Letter Comparison analyzer.
 This spreadsheet helps students identify costs, aid, and potential income.
 By seeing the numbers side-by-side, teens will develop a true sense of what their college choices will cost.